 Well first, it’s been well maintained – in the last year, it had:

 - timing belt

 The paint and interior are also in excellent condition for the age (except for the leather seats, which need to be recovered).

-Second, the modifications that have been done are tasteful:
+Second, the modifications that had been done were tasteful and not too ridiculous:

 - Volvo factory strut tower brace

 Now for the downsides: 240,000 miles – that’s a lot for an 850, or any car.
-So, a compression check was in order, and the results were good: 165PSI across all cylinders (spec is 156-185PSI).
-Everything else checked out (the only engine codes were related to running the exhaust without a catalytic converter, and the check engine light has since been cleared by swapping on the IPD stainless exhaust and the ARD orange tune with M4.4 upgrade).
+So, a compression check was in order (which I recommend on any high-mileage car), and the results were good: 165PSI across all cylinders (spec is 156-185PSI).
+Everything else checked out (the only engine codes were related to running the exhaust without a catalytic converter, and the check engine light went away after swapping on the IPD stainless exhaust and the ARD orange tune with M4.4 upgrade).
 Frankly, after owning several cars with low miles that had sat around without maintenance, I would much rather own a higher-mileage car that’s had proper care than a low mileage car that hasn’t.

 The other major downside of this car is that it’s been in a minor accident (about two or three years ago), enough that the hood and both front fenders were repainted.
 This isn’t a big deal to me as the title is still clean, and they did a great job on the paint.
 The rear bumper was also resprayed at some point.

 Various repairs and upgrades – 2013-2014